Francisco João da Costa

-Francisco João da Costa, better known by his pen-name GIP (1859-1900), was a major figure in Goan journalism of the nineteenth century.
+Francisco João da Costa (28 December 1859 – 1900), also known by his pen name Gip (stylized in all caps), was a Portuguese journalist and a major figure in Goan journalism of the nineteenth century.

+Early life

 Costa was born into a powerful dynasty, with both Catholic and Brahmin roots, which had supported Portugal's Regeneration and also supported the extension of constitutional and democratic rights to Portuguese India.
-Costa studied law, but alongside his legal career developed a profile as a journalist and short-story writer.
+Costa studied law, and developed a profile as a journalist and short-story writer alongside his legal career.
 Costa's uncle Bernardo Francisco da Costa owned the weekly journal O Ultramar, associated with the Partido Ultramarino and Goa's Brahmin caste.

+Career

 Costa began writing for O Ultramar in 1882, most famously contributing the novel Jacob e Dulce ('Jacob and Dulce') in serial form between 10 November 1894 and 1 June 1895, prior to publishing the work as a book in 1896.
-It is set in a thinly disguised version of Costa's home town, Margão, and focuses its satire on the Catholic bourgeoisie of the Velhas Conquistas of Goa.
+It is set in a thinly disguised version of Costa's home town, Margão, and focuses its satire on the Catholic bourgeoisie of the Velhas Conquistas of Portuguese Goa.
 'Rather than a novel, Jacob e Dulce is perhaps best read as a series of sketches pushed forward narratively by the machinations surrounding an arranged marriage' between its eponymous protagonists.
-Influenced by the writing of the Portuguese satiric realist Eça de Queiroz, Jacob e Dulce is noted for moving Goan writing beyond Romanticism towards Social realism, developing social sature, and capturing a colloquial and local tone in the Portuguese dialogue.
+Influenced by the writing of the Portuguese satiric realist Eça de Queiroz, Jacob e Dulce is noted for moving Goan writing beyond romanticism towards social realism, developing social sature, and capturing a colloquial and local tone in the Portuguese dialogue.
 It has run to several editions.

 It appears that the opprobrium which Costa's satires provoked led him to cease fiction-writing after Dulce e Dulce.